Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Emergence of Chern-Simons gauge theory

-where $R^2$ is two-dimensional infinite plane, we have used the $*$-product because the guiding center space becomes a non-commutative space after lowest Landau level projection, and the second line is the first order expansion in the non-commutative parameter $\theta$ of the $*$-product.
-In the following we only consider the situation that {\em there is no vortex excitation.} With this assumption, we know that while the electron density is not exactly uniform due to the fluctuations, the guiding center density, $\rho_0 = \frac{\nu}{2\pi l_B^2}$, is always uniform.
-The (quantum) incompressibility of the FQH liquid implies that the residual dynamic degrees of freedom are totally determined by the collective modes, so the $x$-field are the functions of the (guiding center) $y$.
-Here we follow a similar treatment in Ref. \cite{nccs}.
-Let us consider the area preserving transformation in the guiding center coordinates $y$, the Jacobian of the transformation from $y$ to $y'$ is $1$.
-Then the $x$ field behaves like a scalar field, i.e., $x'(y')=x(y)$ and the Lagrangian (\ref{lag}) is invariant under the area preserving transformation.
-This area preserving symmetry comes from relabeling the electrons in the discrete version\cite{nccs}.
-It's also a gauge symmetry.
-The physical origin of this gauge symmetry lies in the lowest Landau level projection.
+In the following we only consider the situation that { there is no vortex excitation.} With this assumption, we know that the guiding center density, $\rho_0 = \frac{\nu}{2\pi l_B^2}$, is always uniform.
+The (quantum) incompressibility of the FQH liquid implies that the residual dynamic degrees of freedom are totally determined by the collective modes, so the requirement that the $x$ fields are the functions of the guiding center coordinates $y$ only is justified.

+We follow a similar treatment in Ref. \cite{nccs}.
+Let us consider the area-preserving transformation in the guiding center coordinates, the $x$ field behaves like a scalar field and the Lagrangian (\ref{d4}) is invariant under this area-preserving transformation.
+This area-preserving symmetry comes from relabeling the electrons in the discrete version\cite{nccs}.{ Also this symmetry is a gauge symmetry, whose physical origin lies in the lowest Landau level projection, as we now argue.
 Classically, if one needs to determine the position of the guiding center, one will need to know both the position and the momentum of the electron, as in the definition of guiding center (\ref{206}).
-But after the lowest Landau level projection, the kinematic part is suppressed.
+But after the lowest Landau level projection, the kinematic energy part is suppressed.
 Therefore we lose the information about the momentum of electron.
-The ambiguity in determining the position of the guiding center is the physical origin of this emergent gauge symmetry.
-Under an infinitesimal area preserving transformation,
+The ambiguity in determining the position of the guiding center is the physical origin of this emergent gauge symmetry. }

+Under an infinitesimal area-preserving transformation,{ } where $\Delta$ is an arbitrary gauge function.
+Then{ } According to Noether's theorem, there is a conserved quantity $\Theta$ associated with this area-preserving symmetry,{ } Since $\Theta$ is conserved, i. e., $\dot{\Theta}=0$, and $\Delta$ is an arbitrary function, we can conclude that (after integrating by parts),{ } This tells us that the Jacobian between $x$ and $y$ is independent of time.
+In the absence of vortices, this Jacobian is chosen as unity\cite{nccs}, i.e.,

+From Eq. (\ref{d6}), we conclude that by choosing the determinant $\det(\partial x/\partial y)=1$, the electron density $\rho(x)$ equals the guiding center density $\rho_0(y)$ and becomes a constant after the lowest Landau level projection when there are no vortices, which means that the electrons form an incompressible fluid in both guiding center space and the electron coordinate space.

+Another ingredient we need to discuss is the generalization of Dirac brackets in their continuum form, if we project the system to the lowest Landau level.
+In the continuum limit, Eq. (\ref{constraint}) becomes,